Wildfire protection for your log home starts with a smart landscaping plan.

 It’s important to maintain your landscape to keep it in fire-resistant condition.
 That means pruning, weeding, mowing, trimming dead branches and removing dead and dried plants.
 If water — or the lack thereof — is a perennial issue, consider using non-woody native plants that require little irrigation, and incorporating features like walkways, patios, stone walls and boulderscapes that need little care and actually improve your defensibility.

-Maintenance is an ongoing process.
+Wildfire protection is an ongoing maintenance process.
 Something as seemingly innocent as a forgotten basket of clippings that have dried out in the sun or wheelbarrow of firewood left too close to the house can turn into a deadly ignition source in seconds.

 Upwards of a quarter of the homes built in the Wildland Urban Interface Zone (WUI) are second homes.
 If yours is one of them and you don’t have someone regularly doing maintenance, err on the side of too much defensible space, and make your ignition zone as maintenance free and spark-proof as you possibly can.